Efenstor/PyTorch-ROCm-gfx1010/usage/ComfyUI.md

 For better previews download the [TAESD](https://github.com/madebyollin/taesd) encoders and decoders (taesd, taesdxl,taesd3, taef1) and put the *.pth* files into the *models/vae_approx* dir.
 You can also use these to decode latents.

+## freedesktop integration

+In the ***comfyui_freedesktop*** directory you can find the files needed for the freedesktop integration (desktop icon):

+* *comfyui.svg*: copy to *~/.icons*
+* *comfyui.sh*: copy to the comfyui venv root directory
+* *comfyui.desktop*: copy to *~/.local/share/applications*, open and edit the Exec path (default is bin/comfyui)

 ## HIP out of memory problems

-Radeon XT 5600/5700 cards are pretty low on memory (6 GB) yet there are options which may help.
+Radeon XT 5600/5700 cards are pretty low on memory (6 GB) yet there are options which may help:

+* Turn on the HIP garbage collector, which cleans VRAM of unused fragments.
+It is controllable via an environment variable `PYTORCH_HIP_ALLOC_CONF`.
+For example: `PYTORCH_HIP_ALLOC_CONF=garbage_collection_threshold:0.9,max_split_size_mb:512`, which means that the garbage collector will be activated once 90% of VRAM is full and the largest fragment size will be no larger than 512 MB.

-First of all, stick to fp8 (8-bit) models (6.5 GB in size or smaller).
+* Stick to fp8 (8-bit) models (6.5 GB in size or smaller).
 Those are fast, more or less trouble-free and produce reasonable quality output.

-Second, use *VAE Decode Tiled* instead of the normal *VAE Decode* (ComfyUI will switch to it automatically but only when VAE Decode fails and that takes time).
+* Use *VAE Decode Tiled* (tile size=128, overlap=64) instead of the normal *VAE Decode* (ComfyUI will switch to it automatically but only when VAE Decode fails and that takes time).

-### Turn on garbage collector

-First of all turn on the HIP garbage collector, it cleans VRAM of unused fragments.
-It is controllable via an environment variable `PYTORCH_HIP_ALLOC_CONF`.
-For example:

-    PYTORCH_HIP_ALLOC_CONF=garbage_collection_threshold:0.9,max_split_size_mb:512

-In this example the garbage collector will be activated once 90% of VRAM is full and the largest fragment size will be no larger than 512 MB.

-The second option is to use the *--lowvram* option which shifts some computation to CPU, therefore expect greatly increased processing times, but at least in theory you won't have the \`HIP out of memory\` messages.
+* Use the *--lowvram* option which shifts some computation to CPU, therefore expect greatly increased processing times.
+For some operations, such as conversion or combining models, you have to use the *--lowvram* option, otherwise you'll get the \`HIP out of memory\` message.

-### PyTorch cross attention

-Using PyTorch's internal cross attention (the *--use-pytorch-cross-attention* option) seems to occupy additional uncounted VRAM which may result in the \`HIP out of memory\` messages.
+* Avoid PyTorch's internal cross attention (the *--use-pytorch-cross-attention* option), which seems to occupy additional uncounted VRAM.
 The solution is to use *--use-split-cross-attention* or *--use-quad-cross-attention* (default).